 Ideas:

-• Have blinds work around the sun, making the most of natural light for heating and cooling.
+• Have blinds work around the sun, opening for natural light during the day and closing at sunset.

-• Close blinds when you want to watch a movie during the daytime.
+• Close blinds when you start a movie during the daytime.

-• Open blinds at a particular time to aid wake up.
+• Open blinds at a set time to help wake you up with natural light.

-• Open or close blinds based on your location.
+• Open or close blinds based on your location (home vs away).

 NFC Tags

-What You Need: Any NFC tags on Amazon will work.
-Get a bag of 20 tags for around $10.
-You set-up the automation with the Siri Shortcuts app on iOS or Tasker on Android.
+What you need: Any NFC tags on Amazon will work.
+Grab a bag of 20 for around $10.
+You set up the automations with the Shortcuts app on iPhone or Tasker on Android.

 Ideas: